appium/appium-xcuitest-driver/README.md

 Important: Device conditions are available for real devices running iOS 13.0 and later.

-Please mention this method will throw an error if you try to start an inducer without disabling the previous one
+This API is going to throw an error if it is called while another condition inducer has been already enabled and is not explicitly disabled.

 ```
 mobile: enableConditionInducer